nikiandr/gpt_ua/README.md

 `src/config.py` file.
 To reproduce the results of this repo you should use standard config but you can change it inf to match your needs.

+Tokenizer used for this model is BPE tokenizer trained on the whole [UberText 2.0.](https://lang.org.ua/en/ubertext/) wiki subcorpora.

 ## Inference
 For inference pre-trained model is available.
 Weights and details about the pre-trained model are available [here](https://huggingface.co/nikiandr/gpt_ua).